Application for the Australian Music Foundation Awards

 5. Private Study Plan:

-The AMF will consider applications from students who require funds to pay for private tuition, language courses, specialist courses and masterclasses, the purchase of musical instruments, travel costs or other items that the adjudication panel believe will make a contribution to the applicant’s musical development while studying abroad.
+The AMF will consider applications from students who require funds to pay for private tuition, language courses, specialist courses and masterclasses, towards the purchase of musical instruments, travel costs or other items that the adjudication panel believe will make a contribution to the applicant’s musical development while studying abroad.
 Applicants will be asked to submit a study plan, outlining their intended activities and the costs involved.

 Frequently Asked Questions